mbhall88/pafpy/docs/USAGE.md

 with PafFile(path) as paf:
     record = next(paf)
-# do something with our lonely record
+# do something with your lonely record
 ```

 ### Working with strands